Aloo Gobi Matar Masala without Tomato

 Cauliflower is one of the vegetables which need proper cleaning before using them.
 The main reason, worms hide in the florets which are not clearly visible.
 Also, vegetables are sprayed with different types of chemicals and insecticides to protect them from worms and insects.
 Options to wash vegetables are;

-- Soak vegetables into a solution of vinegar and water for 30 mins.
+1. Soak vegetables in a solution of vinegar and water for 30 mins.

 Vegetables: Potatoes, cauliflower, and green peas (fresh or frozen).

 Oil: I use sunflower oil.
 You can use mustard oil, coconut oil, peanut oil, ghee, or any other oil of your choice.

 Spices: turmeric powder, red chili powder, kashmiri red chili powder, coriander powder, cumin powder, garam masala, and chicken masala powder.